neunhoef/shuntingyard/x/X.md

-  1. The name is empty, in this case the representation is simply a pair of brackets of the right type around the canonical representation of the single subexpression that is allowed by rule 1. above
+  1. The name is empty, in this case the representation is simply a pair of brackets of the right type around the canonical representation of the single subexpression that is allowed by Rule 1 above
   2. The name is an operator, in this case the canonical representation is a (potentially bracketed) infix expression of the subexpressions.
   3. The name is an identifier, in this case the canonical representation